 Denmark Christmas Markets

-Tonder, a market town that’s reigned near the German border in Jutland for more than 750 years, hosts a marvelous, very traditional Christmas market with its own Santa Post Office to send greeting cards from.
+You may not have heard of Tonder, a market town that’s reigned near the German border in Jutland for more than 750 years.
+They host a marvelous, very traditional Christmas market with its own Santa Post Office to send greeting cards from.
 At Den Gamle By, the living history site comprising 75 historic houses in Aarhus, costumed re-enactors create the spirit of Christmas’ past.